skrikl/ThankYouEthanBrown/readme.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)
 TODO: Put more badges here.

-> This is a tracker of my JS learning progress with [Ethan Brown`s](https://github.com/EthanRBrown) &#39;Learning JavaScript 3rd edition&#39; During the read I put the code examples from each book chapter into a respective repository folders.
+> This is a tracker of my JS learning progress with [Ethan Brown's](https://github.com/EthanRBrown) &#39;Learning JavaScript 3rd edition&#39; During the read I put the code examples from each book chapter into a respective repository folders.
 Short notes, new terms and other noteworthy pieces of information were stored in this file.
 I hope you find these useful.

-> ☝ **NOTE: You should never rely on someone else`s notes and read this book on your own.
+> ☝ **NOTE: You should never rely on someone else's notes and read this book on your own.
 But it might be a good idea to check underwritten bullets to find something you are yet unfamiliar with.**

 **📖 Contents:**